Listed by HSE when its instructors are unavailable

 What is patient handling training?

-Patient handling training — sometimes called people moving and handling training — teaches healthcare workers and care staff the safe, evidence-based techniques for moving and positioning patients, residents and clients.
+Patient handling training — sometimes called people moving and handling training — teaches healthcare workers and care staff techniques for moving and positioning patients, residents and clients.
 It covers transfers, hoist use, repositioning in bed, falls assistance and the use of sliding sheets, slide boards and bed-rail aids.
-Usafety delivers QQI Level 6 accredited courses to nurses, healthcare assistants, care home staff and disability services personnel across Ireland.
+Usafety training is delivered by instructors holding the relevant QQI Level 6 instructor qualification; participants receive a training completion certificate after successfully completing the practical module.

 What is the difference between manual handling and people handling?